lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-10/lab-03-hsm-observation.md

 **In your own words: what does a physical HSM protect against that SoftHSM2 cannot?**

 ```
 A physical HSM protects against physical extraction and hardware tampering.
-Even if an attacker gains server access,
-the private key still cannot be copied out of the device because cryptographic operations happen inside the hardware boundary.
+Even if an attacker gains server access, the private key still cannot be copied out of the device because cryptographic operations happen inside a tamper-resistant hardware boundary.

 SoftHSM2 teaches the workflow, but its keys are still ultimately stored in software on the operating system.
 ```